Desk888/url-shortener-api/README.md

 ## Database

 The database is set up using SQLAlchemy.
-The database URL should be configured in the `config.py` file and '.env' (You need to create this one).
+The database URL should be configured in the `config.py` file and `.env` (You need to create this one).
 Here's a quick overview of the database setup:

 1. **Database Configuration:**
     - Configure your database URL in the `config.py` file.
-    - Configure your database URL in the '.env' file.
+    - Configure your database URL in the `.env` file.

 2. **Models:**
     - The database model is already defined in the `models.py` file.